PINTO0309/jetson-tensorflow-pytorch-build/README.md

 # jetson-tensorflow-pytorch-build
 Provides an environment for compiling TensorFlow or PyTorch with CUDA for aarch64 on an x86 machine.
 This is for Jetson.
+If you build using an EC2 m6g.16xlarge (aarch64) instance, TensorFlow can be fully built in about 30 minutes.

 ## 1. Usage
 ### Usage1.
 Launching the Jetson Nano (aarch64) cross-compilation environment on an x86 machine